HCDigitalScholarship/onboarder/chapters/chapter1.md

 </exercise>

 <exercise id="3" title="First steps">
+If you haven't worked on the Linux or Unix command-line before.
+Please take an hour or so to complete [this tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)

 This is a code exercise.
 The content can be formatted in simple Markdown – so you can have **bold text**, `code` or [links](https://spacy.io) or lists, like